I love the warm and fuzzies the holiday season brings.

 But all this holiday cheer can also bring about stress, exhaustion and a whole lotta excess if not managed right.

-Keep seasonal stress at bay by letting go of these five things this holiday season:
+Keep seasonal overwhelm at bay and stress less this holiday season by letting go of these five things:

 1. Perfection and Great Expectations